postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 **Remedy**: Check that you can connect to the Redis server, for instance using `connection.GetDatabase().Ping()`.

-#### Problem: the collector component reports dozens of errors per minute.
+#### Problem: The collector component reports dozens of errors per minute.

-**Cause**: the collector is overloaded because of excessive evictions and expirations.
+**Cause**: The collector is overloaded because of excessive evictions and expirations.

 Remedies:

 - If expirations are excessive, increase the cache item expiry delay.
 - If evictions are excessive, remove caching from methods with a high miss ratio.
-- If the problem is intermittent, tune the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.BackgroundTasksMaxConcurrency> and <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.BackgroundTasksOverloadedThreshold>
+- If the problem is intermittent, tune the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.BackgroundTasksMaxConcurrency> and <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.BackgroundTasksOverloadedThreshold>.

 #### Problem: InvalidCacheItemException or InvalidCastException are logged after an application upgrade.

-**Cause**: the serialization of new and old data classes is not compatible with each other, but the two versions of the application use the same <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.KeyPrefix> and <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Database> properties.
+**Cause**: The serialization of new and old data classes is not compatible with each other, but the two versions of the application use the same <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.KeyPrefix> and <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Database> properties.
 **Remedies**:

-- Use a different value of the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.KeyPrefix> or <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Database> property when you update cached classes.
+- Use a different value for the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.KeyPrefix> or <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Database> property when you update cached classes.
-- Use a serializer that makes the data contract explicit, i.e. <xref:PostSharp.Patterns.Caching.Serializers.DataContractSerializer> or <xref:PostSharp.Patterns.Caching.Serializers.JsonCachingSerializer> instead of <xref:PostSharp.Patterns.Caching.Serializers.BinarySerializer> or <xref:PostSharp.Patterns.Caching.Serializers.PortableSerializer> -- and maintain serialization compatibility when you update the classes.
+- Use a serializer that makes the data contract explicit, i.e. <xref:PostSharp.Patterns.Caching.Serializers.DataContractSerializer> or <xref:PostSharp.Patterns.Caching.Serializers.JsonCachingSerializer> instead of <xref:PostSharp.Patterns.Caching.Serializers.BinarySerializer> or <xref:PostSharp.Patterns.Caching.Serializers.PortableSerializer> — and maintain serialization compatibility when you update the classes.

 ## See also